 Let me break that down a bit for you.

 In simple terms, gauge is a measure of the density of your crochet fabric.

 The gauge measurement is given as the number of stitches and rows of your stitch pattern made in a certain area (traditionally a 10cm / 5inch square).

 You may see it written something like this:

 20 sts and 16 rows over 10cm of half double crochet using a 4mm crochet hook.

-This just means that for every 10cm of width, you need to work 20 sts and for 10cm of depth / height you need to work 16 rows.
+This just means that for every 10cm of width, you will have 20 sts and for 10cm of depth / height you have 16 rows.

-The hook size is important too because (if you’ve been crocheting for any length of time then you will know this) the size of hook you use has a big impact on the size of your stitches and ultimately your finished work (more on this later!).
+The hook size is important too because the size of hook you use has a big impact on the size of your stitches and ultimately your finished work.
+(More on this later!).

-If you want to learn how to make a gauge swatch read this post!
+If you want to learn how to make and accurately measure a gauge swatch read this post!

 For avoidance of doubt the terms gauge and tension are used interchangeably in this post.
 Tension is the UK term and Gauge tends to be a US term.